MooersLab/EasyPyMOL/README.md

 PyMOL>roundview 0,1,firstscene.txt
 ```

-Do a `ls *.txt` to list the files in the working diretory.
+Do a `ls *.txt` to list the files in the working directory.
 The file "firstscene.txt" should be listed.
 The default filename is "roundedview.txt".
 This file is appended with each execution of the roundview command.
 You may find it easier to copy the set_view line from this text file than from the command history window in PyMOL.

 ## Scripts that use aliases to horizontal scripts.
 Some aliases contain compact scene settings from roundview().